Modified Hamiltonian Monte Carlo for Bayesian inference: Numerical Experiments

 By following a common procedure, we normalize input data such that each covariate has zero mean and standard deviation of one.
 For each data set, a diffuse Gaussian prior is imposed by setting $\alpha=100$.

-For the German and Sonar data sets, $N = 5000$ posterior samples were generated after discarding the first $1000$ samples as a warm-up, while for bigger datasets (Musk and Secom) twice as much samples were collected.
-Apart from the comparison of MMHMC with HMC over the range of data sets, we also tested it against MALA on German and GHMC on the German and Musk data sets.
-We do not investigate the performance of RMHMC since as it was stated in \citep{GC11}, RMHMC does not outperform HMC for dimensions as high as for the German data set ($D=25$), which in our case is the data set of the smallest dimension.
+For the German and Sonar data sets, $N = 5000$ posterior samples were generated after discarding the first $1000$ samples as a warm-up, while for the bigger data sets (Musk and Secom) twice as much samples were collected.
+Apart from the comparison of MMHMC with HMC over the range of data sets, we also tested it against MALA on German data set.
+We do not investigate the performance of RMHMC since, as it was stated by \citet{GC11}, RMHMC does not outperform HMC for dimensions as high as for the German data set ($D=25$), which in our case is the data set of the smallest dimension.

-In these experiments, MMHMC is used with the modified Hamiltonian \eqref{modHam4num} and the Verlet integrator, since dimensions of the four data sets may be too small to expect an improvement with the novel integrators derived in Section \ref{Sec:Integrators}.
+In these experiments, MMHMC is used with the modified Hamiltonian \eqref{modHam4num} and the Verlet integrator.

 \paragraph{Results.} Acceptance rate (top), time-normalized minimum ESS (middle) and maximum MCSE (bottom) across variates obtained for BLR are presented in Figures \ref{BLR_AR_ESS_gs} and \ref{BLR_AR_ESS_ms}.
-For all data sets, acceptance rate is the highest for MMHMC, as is expected.
-Except MALA, which exhibits poor performance, all methods demonstrate comparable efficiency for the smallest data set (with a minor inferiority of MMHMC).
-The GHMC method improves HMC for the Musk data set.
-However, MMHMC outperforms both HMC and GHMC for a range of step sizes.
+For all data sets, acceptance rate is the highest for MMHMC, as expected.
+For the smallest data set, while MALA exhibits visibly poor performance, both HMC and MMHMC demonstrate high and comparable efficiency.
+The trend changes for HMC method with increasing size of a problem.
+The superiority of MMHMC over HMC becomes more noticeable when a bigger data set is considered, resulting in the performance improvement by a factor of over 3 for the Secom data set ($D = 444$).

 Figure \ref{BLR_EF} summarizes results on efficiency in terms of relative improvement of MMHMC compared to HMC, measured in terms of time-normalized minimum ESS and maximum MCSE across variates, obtained using the best set of simulation parameters among the tested ones for each method.
-We note that MMHMC has comparable or slightly worse performance than HMC for the smallest dimension $D=25$; however, the efficiency grows with increasing dimension in favor of MMHMC.
-For the BLR model and tested data sets, MMHMC demonstrates improvement over HMC of up to around 2 times.
+Based on these results we can conclude that for the BLR model and tested data sets, MMHMC demonstrates improvement over HMC of up to 2.5 times.